yuvaranjan/Vaidhya_IES/QuestionAnswer.md

 Q10.
 Your own document says this is a multi-week build compressed into 20 hours, and you haven't decided what to cut.
 What, specifically, is not going to work tonight?

 A: We flagged this ourselves before you could, which is deliberate — we'd rather tell you now than have you discover it live.
 Realistically, here's where we expect thinness: [state your actual, current, honest answer here — e.g., "full MQTT reconnect/dedup logic may be simplified to reconnect-only without message deduplication," "we're likely building 1-2 specialist prompts fully rather than all 4," "the public health dashboard's anomaly highlighting is precomputed against seed data, not any live computation"].
 Everything else — core voicebot intake, the three portals, prescription-to-pharmacy routing — is our committed critical path and will work end to end.

-Business / real-world viability
-"Rural India already has ASHA workers, 108 ambulance services, and government telemedicine (eSanjeevani).
-Why would a village health center choose Vaidhya over what already exists and is government-funded?"
-→ Be ready with a specific differentiation — likely the MQTT-text-first low-bandwidth mode and the offline architecture, since eSanjeevani assumes connectivity.
-Don't claim broad superiority; claim a specific gap.
-"Who pays for this?
-Is the village health center buying edge hardware, is this a government contract, is this a subscription per pharmacy/doctor?"
-→ If you don't have a real answer, say so plainly rather than improvising a business model on stage.
-"You need a doctor to actually staff this and be available.
-What's your evidence doctors will opt into a jurisdiction-assignment model like this rather than just working at existing hospitals?"
-Execution / team risk
-"Four people, 20 hours, three portals, a voicebot, MQTT, four LLM prompts, a dashboard, and live SMS.
-Which one person is responsible for which piece, and what happens if one of you gets stuck for three hours?"
-→ This tests whether you've actually divided labor, not just scope.
-"Show me your current git commit history / what's actually built right now, not what's in the doc."
-→ Judges sometimes ask this directly, especially late in the hackathon.
-Make sure what's committed matches what you claim.
-Technical depth (new angle)
-"Your voicebot runs on Ollama locally.
-What model, what's the actual quality of its medical reasoning versus a cloud model, and have you tested it hallucinating a wrong follow-up question on a real transcript?"
-"Your rules table uses simple comparison operators, no expression language.
-What happens with a rule that needs to combine two conditions — like 'fever AND low SpO2 together' — that your current schema can't express?"
-→ This is a real gap: your condition field per rule looks single-variable.
-Worth deciding now whether that's true and how you'd answer it.
-UX / accessibility
-"Your target patient may have low literacy and limited exposure to voice assistants.
-Have you actually tested this flow with someone outside your team who fits that profile, or only with each other?"
-"What happens if the patient's answer to the voicebot is unclear, off-topic, or in a mixed dialect the STT can't parse well?
-Does the conversation stall, or does it silently misinterpret?"
-Competitive / IP framing
-"What stops an existing telemedicine company from replicating this in a month once they see the demo?"
-→ Answer honestly: probably nothing structural — be ready to point to execution/context knowledge (rural India specifics) rather than claiming a moat you don't have.